Corporate Resolution

 A company's foundational documents often require a high standard of approval by the company's ultimate decision-makers before these documents can be changed or amended.
 To make changes to the bylaws, charter, shareholder agreement, or operating agreement, select the appropriate document to be amended and write out the specific section to be changed, replaced, or eliminated.

-One of the most common decisions that requires a resolution is the annual budget approval.
+It is best practice for a company's annual budget to be approved through a corporate resolution.
 Here, the decision-makers review the company financials from the previous year and approve the estimated budget for the coming year.
 To complete this section, insert the start and end date of your company's fiscal year.

 Additionally, it is important to remember that the approved budget plan should be attached to the resolution and filed with the company records.